“As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 The word “gift” derives from the same root as “grace,” denoting something freely given, a favor bestowed.
 A gift is the capacity to benefit the body of Christ.
 The Christian cannot claim that this capacity came from himself.
 He cannot claim to produce this gift because it was a grace given by God.
 Our gifts belong to the purpose of God.

 Two chapters in the New Testament catalog the gifts of the Holy Spirit.
 Romans 12 catalogs seven gifts, and I Corinthians 12 catalogs 11 gifts.
 Some gifts are duplications.
 Eliminating duplications, there are 14 distinct gifts in those two chapters.
 All total, there are over 20 gifts when we consider the aggregate of all the gifts of the New Testament.

 We exercise our gift in grace because we received our gift by grace.

 God does not want us to be ambivalent about the gifts he gives us.
 In fact, he warns us not to neglect our gifts:

-Some of us may not feel gifted but nevertheless God has gifted us.
-We may not have a public gift or a sensational gift but we have a gift.
+Some of us may not feel gifted, but God has gifted us.
+We may not have a public gift or a sensational gift, but we have a gift.
 Paul tells us to activate our latent gifts.
 Our gift will not function without animating them.
-In order to discover what our gift is, we must read the label on the gift to see if God addresses the gift to us.
+To discover what our gift is, we must read the label on the gift to see if God addresses the gift to us.

 If someone were to give us a gift at Christmas and we threw it in the attic without opening it, it would be an insult to the giver.
 If Christians receive special supernatural endowments to do the work of God and leave them latent, this is an insult to God who gave the gift.
-God gave every Christian a special endowment to do his work without exception.
+God gave every Christian a special endowment to serve him without exception.

 Neglect of our gift is an indication of our lack of appreciation for the grace of God.
 Very few Christians seize their gifts and use them for God’s glory to the benefit of the body of Christ.
 Never did so many owe so much to so few.